-For more information on administering Ambari users, groups and views, refer to the Ambari Administration Guide.
+For more information on administering Ambari users, groups and views, refer to Hortonworks Data Platform Apache Ambari Administration.

 1. Architecture

 The Ambari Server serves as the collection point for data from across your cluster.
 Each host has a copy of the Ambari Agent - either installed automatically by the Install wizard or manually - which allows the Ambari Server to control each host.